 The same goes for when you use a stroller.
 We always bring a lightweight stroller for airplane travel because it helps alleviate a ton of stress.

-Have one adult in charge of pushing the stroller (and then breaking it down) while another handles the other carry-on luggage.
+Have one adult push the stroller (and then break it down) while another handles the other carry-on luggage.

 DON’T UNDERESTIMATE THE POWER OF A BRIBE

-Don’t be afraid to offer them their favorite treat, toy, or something they would look forward to in exchange for behaving and getting through the process without any kind of a fight.
+Don’t be afraid to offer them their favorite treat, toy, or something they would look forward to in exchange for behaving and getting through the process without any fight.

 This is something that can save you from losing your sanity throughout the airport or waiting in long security lines.

-Electronics can help keep kids occupied, anything bigger than a phone will need to be taken out and placed on the scanning belt.
+Electronics can help keep kids occupied.
+Anything bigger than a phone must be removed and placed on the scanning belt.

 Try to do the electronics first, that way kids can easily pick right back up after they’ve passed through security and concentrate on their game instead of all the commotion.

-Getting through airport security can seem like a daunting task, but if you get prepared and take all the necessary precautions, there shouldn’t be much of a problem.
+Getting through airport security can seem daunting, but if you prepare and take all the necessary precautions, there shouldn’t be much of a problem.

 What Happens at the TSA Checkpoint for Families?

-Going through security at the airport can be a bit intimidating for kids, but the process is fairly straightforward.
+Going through airport security can be intimidating for kids, but the process is fairly straightforward.

 Here are some steps that kids can expect when going through airport security: